Information For parents and Carers - see below for information for Children

 Volunteering at Sir Henry Fermor

 We are always looking for willing volunteers to support our children in school with activities such as: reading, our creative curriculum, swimming supervision, forest school and also outside school trips (both local and further afield).
-If you think your or your child’s grandparents may be in a position to help in any of these areas, please fill in the attached form ‘Volunteering at Sir Henry Fermor’.
+If you think you or your child’s grandparents may be in a position to help in any of these areas, please email the office and let them know you want to Volunteer and they will send you the online form.

 Please ensure you complete and return all forms before your child’s first day at SHF, so that we are able to put all the necessary systems in place, making your child’s transition to SHF as smooth as possible.